-Laptops and Chromebooks Video/webcam hardware Virtual Private Network (VPN) access Other computer hardware as needed (i.e. printers) Specialty software available by download District issued cell phones for appropriate staff
+Laptops and Chromebooks Video/webcam hardware \ , , Other computer hardware as needed (i.e. printers) , , District issued cell phones for appropriate staff

 Staggered Work Shifts

 In the event of a public health emergency, the school district has determined that essential employees / outside contractors will follow a predetermined work shift schedule set by the district in an effort to minimize viral contact or employee overcrowding within the building.